ochrons/scalajs-spa-tutorial/doc/integrating-javascript-components.md

 Now whenever we want to call `jQuery(e).modal()` the compiler will automatically cast the `JQuery` type into `BootstrapJQuery`.

 Armed with the jQuery integration we can now tackle the Modal itself.
-One of the problems the Modal poses is that it's dynamically shown and hidden by the Bootstrap code and we need somehow control that.
+One of the problems the Modal poses is that it's dynamically shown and hidden by the Bootstrap code and we need to somehow control that.
 In this tutorial we've chosen a design where the modal doesn't even exist before it's needed and it's shown right after it has been created.
 This leaves only the hiding part for us to handle.

 In the `Backend` of the `Modal` we define a `hide()` function to do just that.